ieeecsbuet/ieeecsbuet.github.io/README.md

 ```
 hugo server
 ```
+- Open your localhost link in the terminal in your browser.
-- The website should be running in your localhost now.
+The website should be running in your localhost now.

 #### Applying changes
 The website will change locally if you change any markdown file.
 However, to bring the changes in the production environment,